Barcelona Central Beaches

-There are a few hotels to chose from so look at the overview to see which one suits you best.
-It’s also a Camping by the beach as well, but we don’t recommend it.
-Anyway an inexpensive alternative if you’re not too fastidious.
+There are a few hotels to choose from, so look at the overview to see which one suits you best.

-The beaches south of Barcelona are broader and feature shallower water, while those north of Barcelona are often more beautiful and are deeper with larger waves.
+The beaches south of Barcelona are broader and feature shallower water, while the beaches north of Barcelona often are more beautiful and profound with more giant waves.

-There are good facilities here as well as bars and restaurants, though the compromise is that it’s often quite full in high season.
+There are good facilities here and bars and restaurants, though the compromise is that it’s often quite full in high season.

-It’s over 30 hotels and apartment-hotels in town and some nice places to stay along the beach.
+It’s over 30 hotels and apartment hotels in town and some lovely places to stay along the beach.

 A bit further along the coast lies the little-known Vilanova.

-This is a family beach with mostly locals who already know that the facilities for children are excellent, especially the large Vilanova Park where you can hire bungalows for a cheap price!
+This is a family beach with primary locals who know that the facilities for children are excellent, especially the large Vilanova Park, where you can hire bungalows for a low price!

-20 kilometres south from Vilanova you find the beach Playa de San Salvador, belonging to the village El Vendrell.
-Here you have one of the best luxury spa hotels along the northern Spanish coast.
+Here is one of the best luxury spa hotels along the northern Spanish coast.
 Le Meridien Ra Beach Hotel & Spa

 The trendiest beaches of Fragata and Ribera are high society zones.
 Here people stroll to see and be seen.

-Fortunately, there is a quieter beach just behind the pink church in a bay.
+Fortunately, a quieter beach is just behind the pink church in a bay.
 It is less hectic and also better protected from the wind.

-It should be mentioned that Sitges is a popular destination for the gay culture, and several bars and nightclubs are adapted to their joyful nightlife.
+Sitges is a popular destination for the gay culture, and several bars and nightclubs are adapted to their lively nightlife.